stephengeller/raconteur/README.md

-# PR Hypedocifier
+# PR Hypedocifier & PR Description Generator

 PR Hypedocifier is a tool designed to summarize merged pull requests for a given GitHub user, emphasizing the impact and benefits of each PR.
-It uses the GitHub and OpenAI APIs to fetch PR information and generate concise summaries.
+The repository also hosts the PR Description Generator, a utility to create detailed descriptions for your pull requests using OpenAI's GPT models.
+Both tools leverage the GitHub and OpenAI APIs to fetch PR information and generate concise summaries or detailed descriptions.

 ## Prerequisites